ferjorosa/ferjorosa.github.io/_posts/2025-06-08-decision-theory-I.md

 With these objectives in mind, the next step is to brainstorm all feasible actions, not just the obvious ones.
 Beyond simply buying or not buying the field, perhaps there's a third path, like delaying the decision to commission an extra study for more data.

 Once the alternatives are on the table, we model the decision.
 This involves structuring the uncertainties (like the field's quality), assigning probabilities (a 35% chance of high quality, etc.), and mapping outcomes to their values.
-This is where tools like <u><a href="https://en.wikipedia.org/wiki/Decision_tree">decision trees</a></u> and <u><a href="https://en.wikipedia.org/wiki/Influence_diagram">decision networks</a></u> (i.e., influence diagrams) become useful for visualizing the entire problem.
+This is where tools like <u><a href="https://en.wikipedia.org/wiki/Decision_tree">decision trees</a></u> and <u><a href="https://en.wikipedia.org/wiki/Influence_diagram">influence diagrams</a></u> (i.e., decision networks) become useful for visualizing the entire problem.

 With the model built, we can calculate the optimal path forward.
 As we saw, computing the EU helps us compare the options.
 Based on the EU, we know that buying is the stronger choice.
 But a good analysis doesn't stop there.
 We need to ask, "what if?"
 This is the role of <u><a href="https://en.wikipedia.org/wiki/Sensitivity_analysis">sensitivity analysis</a></u>: testing how robust our decision is by tweaking the key inputs.
 What if the outcome for a "low quality" field isn't breaking even, but a loss of \$200M?